 I really appreciate teachers who are truly passionate about teaching.
 The teacher who wants to be an inspiration to others.
 The teacher who is happy with his/her job at all times.
-The teacher that every other child in the school would love to have.
-The teacher that kids remember for the rest of their lives.
+The teacher who every child in the school would love to have.
+The teacher kids remember for the rest of their lives.
 Are you that teacher?
 Read on and learn 11 effective habits of an effective teacher.

 Teaching is meant to be a very enjoyable and rewarding career field (although demanding and exhausting at times!).
 You should only become a teacher if you love children and intend on caring for them with your heart.
 You cannot expect the kids to have fun if you are not having fun with them!
 If you only read the instructions out of a textbook, it's ineffective.
 Instead, make your lessons come alive by making it as interactive and engaging as possible.
 Let your passion for teaching shine through each and everyday.
 Enjoy every teaching moment to the fullest.

 There is a saying, "With great power, comes great responsibility".
 As a teacher, you need to be aware and remember the great responsibility that comes with your profession.
 One of your goals ought to be: Make a difference in their lives.
 How?
 Make them feel special, safe and secure when they are in your classroom.
 Be the positive influence in their lives.
 Why?
 You never know what your students went through before entering your classroom on a particular day or what conditions they are going home to after your class.
 So, just in case they are not getting enough support from home, at least you will make a difference and provide that to them.